fromdeno/deno2node/README.md

 npm install --save-dev --save-prefix='~' deno2node
 ```

-Now put you can add a script to `package.json` so you can run it with `npm run build`:
+Now add a script to `package.json` so you can run it with `npm run build`:

 ```jsonc
 {